Today you’re going to learn how to plan ahead with a bullet journal future log.

 - you’re confused by the future log idea

 Then keep reading for detailed information on how to log future tasks in a bullet journal.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 It means that I may receive a commission if you click a link and purchase a product that I have recommended.
 It won’t cost you any extra money.

-Bullet Journal Long Term Planning
+Bullet Journal Long-Term Planning

 Without a doubt, one of the most common concerns when it comes to bullet journaling is the lack of a regular calendar.

-Even though starting a fully customized bullet journal is tempting, not being able to plan ahead and write down all future appointments, events, and deadlines is the biggest reason people tend to give up the ideas of bullet journaling before they even start.
+Even though starting a fully customized bullet journal is tempting, not being able to plan ahead and write down all future appointments, events, and deadlines is the biggest reason people tend to give up the idea of bullet journaling before they even start.

 Actually, since you get a bullet journal notebook with blank pages, future planning can be a challenge.